MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Margins

-The profit margin or percentage on a quoted deal.
-Visibility into margins allows profitable quoting.
+Margins refer to the profit margin or percentage on a quoted deal.
+Visibility into margins allows for profitable quoting.

 ### Marketing campaign

-A strategic marketing effort across one or more channels over a period of time to promote a product, service, or brand.
-A *multi-channel campaign* leverages multiple channels such as email, social media, and events, to reach prospects.
+A marketing campaign is a strategic marketing effort across one or more channels over a period of time to promote a product, service, or brand.
+A *multi-channel campaign* uses multiple channels, such as email, social media, and events, to reach prospects.

 ### Merchandising